lawrennd/old_talks/_ai/on-natural-and-artificial-intelligence.md

 ## Review of Current Technology

-* Recent breakthroughs in artificial intelligence are being driven by advances in machine learning.
-Or more precisely, a sub domain of that field known as deep learning.
-So what is deep learning?
+* Recent breakthroughs  driven by machine learning.

+    * More precisely: deep learning

+* So what are deep learning and machine leaning?

+\include{../_ml/includes/what-is-ml.md}

+\include{../_ml/includes/what-does-machine-learning-do.md}

+### Deploying ML in Real World: Machine Learning Systems Design

+* Major new challenge for systems designers.

+* Internet of Intelligence but currently:

+	* AI systems are *fragile*

+\include{../_ai/includes/ml-systems-design-long.md}

 Well, machine learning algorithms proceed in the following way.
 They observe data, often from humans, and they attempt to emulate that data creation process with a mathematical function.
 Let’s explain that in a different way.
 Whichever activities we are interested in emulating, we acquire data about them.
 Data is simply a set of numbers representing the activity.
 It might include location, or number representing past behaviour.
 Once we have the behaviour represented in a set of numbers, then we can emulate it mathematically.

 * Different mathematical functions have different characteristics, in trigonometry we learnt about sine and cosine functions.
 Those are functions that have a period.
 They repeat over time.
 They are useful for emulating behaviour that repeats itself, perhaps behaviour that reflects day/night cycles.
 But these functions on their own are too simple to emulate human behaviour in all its richness.
 So how do we make things more complex?
 In practice we can add functions together, scale them up and scale them down.
 All these things are done.
 Deep learning refers to the practice of creating a new function by feeding one function in to another.
 So we create the output of a function, feed it in to a new function, and take the output of that as our answer.
 In maths this is known as *composition* of functions.
 The advantage is that we can generate much more complex functions from simpler functions.
 The resulting functions allow us to take an *image* as an input and produce an output that includes numbers representing what the objects or people are in that image.
 Doing this accurately is achieved through composition of mathematical functions, otherwise known as deep learning.